 Curated by Christopher Herron

-Kirkland Museum is celebrating the March 2020 Month of Printmaking (Mo’Print) by highlighting and explaining some of the processes and techniques used to create fine art prints, illustrated with examples by some of the great printmaking artists in Colorado history.
+Kirkland Museum celebrated the March 2020 Month of Printmaking (Mo’Print)—and now extended the celebration through the end of 2020—by highlighting and explaining some of the processes and techniques used to create fine art prints, illustrated with examples by some of the great printmaking artists in Colorado history.
 The selected prints are all from the Museum’s permanent collection.

 As part of the Kirkland’s mission of showcasing Colorado and regional art, Kirkland Museum Founding Director & Curator Hugh Grant continues to build on a collection of over 1000 prints spanning two centuries of work in a variety of media created by the state’s visiting and resident artists.